tarantool/doc/doc/tooling/tt_cli/migrations.rst

     .. warning::

-        Using this option may result in cluster migrations inconsistency.
+        Using this option may lead to migrations inconsistency in the cluster.

 .. option:: --force-remove-on STRING